utnet-org/utility/docs/architecture/README.md

 ## Bird's Eye View

-If we put the entirety of framework onto one picture, we get something like this:
+If we put the entirety of unc-infra.onto one picture, we get something like this:

 ![](../images/architecture.svg)